pedohorse/yuria/README.md

 If you rebind it - you will loose connection to houdini.
 So instead - modify it inplace only DO NOT RESIZE BINDED ATTRIBUTES INPLACE - houdini will not catch that (yet)

-For not it's limited only to binding point attributes, that will be changed in the future
+Vertex, Point, Primitive, Detail attributes - all are considered for binding (and in that order)
+You should not have different class attributes with same names, only first one (in order above) will be binded in that case.

 If you want julia to run multithreaded - provide environment variable to houdini `JULIA_NUM_THREADS=auto` (or any specific value instead of auto)
 **BUTT BEWARE** - in multithreaded mode the **problem** below will apply.